What Does CDN Mean?

 A Content Delivery Network or CDN is a group of servers scattered in many parts of the world to better distribute content from a variety of websites.
 CDNs function primarily to deliver a quality digital experience to users by reducing latency and improving how content is presented depending on where users are and what device they use.

 CDNs can improve speed and quality exactly because they bring, much closer, the kind of content users request from their websites of choice, regardless of where they are in the globe.
 For example, a user can be from Vietnam but the site he or she keeps frequenting is hosted by an origin server that’s based in Canada.
 The data and media this user requests no longer travels several seas and back, just to make it.
-The server nearest this user, also referred to as edge server, is responsible for storing data and content in advance so the user easily has access to the site’s contents.
+The server nearest this user, also referred to as CDN edge server, is responsible for storing data and content in advance so the user easily has access to the site’s contents.

 As a result, your online experience is improved tenfold.
 This is exactly why streaming companies such as Youtube and Netflix make use of CDNs—so their international audience receives top-notch quality wherever they are.